lukmol/lukmol.github.io/_posts/2021-01-12-Time-Varying-Diversification-Index.md

 all_tickers = theorical_portfolio['Código'].tolist()
 ```
-Below, we can check the Bovespa tickers that can be found at `investpy`.
+Below, we check the Bovespa tickers that can be found at `investpy`.

 ```python